-Whether you’re looking for a camp experience that lasts a week or all summer long, this guide contains the information you need to plan for a summer of adventure, friendship and fun.
-Although Sacajawea Day Camp primarily serves girls, we also provide separate units for sibling brothers, ages 3-12.
-With the exception of occasional activities throughout the day, boys and girls enjoy separate camp experiences.
+Camp Sacajawea is open to EVERY girl who wants to challenge herself in the outdoors!
+Whether you’re looking for a camp experience that lasts a week or all summer long, we provide the activities you need to plan for a summer of adventure, friendship and fun.
+Although Camp Sacajawea primarily serves girls, we also provide separate units for sibling brothers, ages 3-12, with the exception of occasional activities throughout the day.

-Our summer program at Sacajawea Day Camp begins on Monday, June 17, 2019 and continues through Friday, August 23; there is no camp on Thursday, July 4.
+Our summer program at Camp Sacajawea begins on Monday, June 22, 2020 and continues through Friday, August 28; there is no camp on Friday, July 3.
 Camp begins every day at 9:00 a.m. and ends at 4:00 p.m.
-Before and after care is available.
+Extended Child Care is available.

 Campers should bring a lunch, snack and water bottle to camp every day.